Links to other pages:

 If you like lighthouses and plan a trip to the North Shore don't miss a visit to Split Rock Lighthouse State Park.
 This spectacular lighthouse has served the shipping industry well and now tells its story to thousands of guests each year.
 Learn more here.

 On July 24, 2011 I completed a project of operating portable from each of the city parks in Duluth.
 It took 18 months, and all seasons to do this and it was a great adventure where I learned a lot about my hometown and its natural and man-altered environment.
-Some parks, like Cascade shown on this QSL card are carefully maintained inner-city parks while others are wilderness areas where a sprained ankle or broken leg would mean a long wait for any possible rescue.
+Some parks, like Cascade are carefully maintained inner-city parks while others are wilderness areas where a sprained ankle or broken leg would mean a long wait for any possible rescue.
 I now hike with a walking stick to help assure a safe return.

 When I completed this project I thought about operating from all of the access points on the Superior Hiking Trail that goes from Duluth northeast to the Canadian border along the rugged North Shore of Lake Superior.
 Then I got estimating the cost in gas and decided it was better to stick closer to home for now.
 So now, October, 2012 I am again on a new project to Work All Duluth Parks again, giving me the opportunity to hike some of the areas I did not see in my previous venture.